Princess Augusta Sophia of the United Kingdom

 George III children

-Queen Charlotte painted by Benjamin West in 1779 with her 13 eldest children; Credit – http://www.royalcollection.org.uk
+Queen Charlotte painted by Benjamin West in 1779 with her thirteen eldest children; Credit – http://www.royalcollection.org.uk

 Augusta and her sisters were raised by their governess Lady Charlotte Finch who served the Royal Family for over 30 years.
 Lady Charlotte supervised the royal nursery and was responsible for the princes’ education until they lived in their own households.
 She was responsible for the princesses until they turned 21.
 Augusta and her sisters studied geography, German, English, grammar, music, needlework, dancing, and art.
 They were taught French by a tutor, Julie Krohme.
 The princesses had art lessons from famous artists Thomas Gainsborough and Benjamin West.
-Augusta was considered to be the most attractive of her sisters, but she was quite shy.
+Augusta was considered the most attractive of her sisters, however, she was quite shy.

 The Three Eldest Princesses, Charlotte, Princess Royal, Augusta and Elizabeth by Thomas Gainsborough 1784; Credit – Wikipedia